-To authorize payment, a VP2 must be created in DEFINE.
-For more information on the VP2 process, see DE 658 - VP2 Local Funds Payment Voucher.
+To authorize payment, a Non-PO Payment Voucher must be created in the financial accounting system.
+For more information on the Non-PO Payment Voucher process, see the PTCA training website.

-NOTE: Receipts submitted during payment of the CLIBA card do not need to be resubmitted when the traveler/department finalizes the TRS form for settlement of travel expenses.
+NOTE: Receipts submitted for payment of the CLIBA card do not need to be resubmitted when the traveler/department finalizes the TRS form for settlement of travel expenses.

 For TAC payments, departments initiate payment as follows:

 NOTE: The person who signs the traveler's TRS form is the same person who should sign the Citibank statement.
-See the Travel Reimbursement FMOG for more information.
+See FMOG - Travel Reimbursement for more information.

 NOTE: The traveler/department does not have to resend the same receipts with the TRS form when settling travel expenditures.

-The department remits the signed statement and corresponding receipts (if applicable) to DTS for processing.
+- The department initiates a Non-PO Voucher for the TAC payment and remits the signed statement and corresponding receipts (if applicable) to DTS.

 The cardholder must call Citibank upon receipt of the credit card statement and initiate a transaction dispute for any of the following:

-Billing errors, such as duplicate charges, non-receipt of goods or services, a payment was not credited for returned goods;
+Billing errors, such as duplicate charges, non-receipt of goods or services, payments not credited for returned goods